davebenson/doom4-walkthrough/README.md

 Notes on Combat Challenges:
 * Variety is the Spice of Death III:  there's a lot of Imps, including 4 right soon after entering the building.
 Possessed Engineers also can be glory-killed to satisfy this requirement.
 * Gore Pinata: Plenty of opportunities for this as well.
+(The Equipment Rune and its upgrade help quite a bit)
 * My Teeth are Sharper: you can jump and chainsaw if needed.

 ## Mission 12: Intro